 Workplace Flexibility.
-As part of our "Freedom" value, and before the COVID-19 pandemic drove a shift to remote work, we established a workplace strategy to provide more flexible work options to enable employees to work from the location and the schedule they desire.
+As part of our "Freedom" value, and before the COVID-19 pandemic drove a shift to remote work, we established a workplace strategy to provide more flexible work options to our employees.
 As a result, we had process, culture, and technology in place that allowed us to seamlessly pivot to a fully remote workforce following the onset of the COVID-19 pandemic.
-As a result of the shift to fully remote work, we provided an allowance of up to one thousand dollars for each employee for home office set-up or personal expenses such as tutoring or caregiving services.
-We also re-purposed computers for employees who required more devices to support remote learning for dependents.
+As the COVID-19 pandemic has abated and recognizing the importance of in-person collaboration, we have instituted "return-to-office" policies.
+Employees that are located near our office locations work in-person based on the needs of their teams.
+As a result, we are able to continue to offer flexibility to our employees while enhancing collaboration and effectiveness among our teams.